Learning Heuristics for Transit Network Design and Improvement with Deep Reinforcement Learning: Case study: Laval

-Comparing NEA's results to LC-100, we see that at $\alpha=0.0$, NEA decreases $C_o$ and increases $C_p$ relative to LC-100; and for $\alpha=1.0$, the reverse is true.
+Comparing NEA's results to LC-100, we see that at $\alpha=0.0$, NEA decreases $C_o$ and increases $C_p$ relative to LC-100, and for $\alpha=1.0$, the reverse is true.
 In both cases, NEA improves over the initial network on the objective being optimized, at the cost of the other, as we would expect.
 In the balanced case ($\alpha=0.5$), we see that NEA decreases $C_o$ by 4\% and $C_p$ by 0.1\% relative to LC-100.
-This matches what we observed in \autoref{fig:40k}, as discussed in \autoref{subsec:baseline}, that NEA's improvements over LC-100 tend to be greater in $C_o$ than in $C_p$.
-RC-EA, meanwhile, improves on NEA at $\alpha=1.0$ in terms of $C_p$, as it did in our other experiments.
+This matches what we observed in \autoref{subsec:baseline}: NEA's improvements over LC-100 tend to be greater in $C_o$ than in $C_p$.
+RC-EA, meanwhile, improves on NEA in terms of $C_p$ at $\alpha=1.0$, as it did in our other experiments.
 Here, it decreases $C_p$ by two minutes on average, or about 3.3\%.

 Looking at the transfer percentages $d_0$, $d_1$, $d_2$, and $d_{un}$, we see that as $\alpha$ increases, the overall number of transfers shrinks, with $d_0$, $d_1$ and $d_2$ growing and $d_{un}$ shrinking.
-This is as expected, since fewer transfers implies reduced passenger travel times.
-By the same token, at $\alpha=1.0$ RC-EA performs best on these metrics, as it does on $C_p$, and NEA here outperforms the STL network by these metrics as well.
-At $\alpha=0.5$, surprisingly, NEA's $d_0$ is lower than at the other $\alpha$ values, and lower than the STL network's $d_0$ by 0.86\% of trips.
-But NEA's $d_{un}$ is lower than STL's by 3.2\% of trips, while $d_1$ and $d_2$ are both higher, meaning that NEA's networks let more passengers reach their destination in 2 or fewer transfers than the STL network.
-It is only at $\alpha=0.0$ that STL's network requires fewer transfers overall than NEA's networks, and this is reasonable given that at $\alpha=0.0$ the goal is strictly to minimize route length regardless of transfers.
+At $\alpha=1.0$ RC-EA achieves the fewest transfers.
+But at both $\alpha=0.5$ and $\alpha=1.0$, NEA also decreases the overall number of transfers relative to the STL network.

-The likely aim of Laval's transit agency is to reduce costs while improving service quality, or at least not harming it too much.
-The ``balanced'' case, where $\alpha = 0.5$, is most relevant to that aim.
-In this balanced case, we find that NEA proposes networks that reduce total route time by 19\% versus the existing STL transit network.
-Some simple calculations can help understand the savings this represents.
+The likely aim of Laval's transit agency is to reduce costs while improving service quality, so the `balanced' case, where $\alpha = 0.5$, is the most relevant in reality.
+Some simple calculations can give us a rough estimate of savings NEA offers in this case.
 The approximate cost of operating a Laval city bus is 200 Canadian dollars (CAD) per hour.
-Suppose that each route has the same headway (time between bus arrivals) $H$.
-Then, the number of buses $N_r$ required by route $r$ is the ceiling of the route's driving time $\tau_r$ divided by the headway, $\left \lceil \frac{\tau_r}{H} \right \rceil$.
+If each route has the same headway (time between bus arrivals) $h$, the number of buses $N_r$ required by route $r$ is $\left \lceil \frac{\tau_r}{h} \right \rceil$.
 The total number of buses $N_\mathcal{R}$ required for a transit network $\mathcal{R}$ is then: